storyserver/storyserver-plugin-drupal/README.txt

   * NOTE: This module has Composer dependencies which must be installed with https://getcomposer.org/.
-Once composer is installed, change into the directory containing this module and run 'composer install'.
+Once composer is installed, change into the directory containing this module and run 'composer install --no-dev'.

 CONFIGURATION